skypilot-org/skypilot/docs/source/getting-started/installation.rst

 Quick alternative: trying in Docker
 ------------------------------------------------------

-As a **quick alternative to installing SkyPilot on your laptop**, we also provide a Docker image with SkyPilot and its AWS and GCP dependencies installed for users to quickly try out SkyPilot.
+As a **quick alternative to installing SkyPilot on your laptop**, we also provide a Docker image with SkyPilot main branch automatically cloned.
 You can simply run:

 .. code-block:: console

+  $ # NOTE: '--platform linux/amd64' is needed for Apple silicon Macs
-  $ docker run -td --name sky --rm -v "$HOME/.sky:/root/.sky:rw" -v "$HOME/.aws:/root/.aws:rw" -v "$HOME/.config/gcloud:/root/.config/gcloud:rw" berkeleyskypilot/skypilot:latest
+  $ docker run --platform linux/amd64 \
+    -td --rm --name sky -e SKYPILOT_DEBUG=0 \
+    -v "$HOME/.sky:/root/.sky:rw" \
+    -v "$HOME/.aws:/root/.aws:rw" \
+    -v "$HOME/.config/gcloud:/root/.config/gcloud:rw" \
+    berkeleyskypilot/skypilot-debug
   $ docker exec -it sky /bin/bash

+  $ # Run inside the container:

+  $ cd /sky_repo/skypilot
+  $ pip install -e .

-If your cloud CLIs are already setup, your credentials will be mounted to the container and you can proceed to :ref:`Quickstart <quickstart>`.
-Else you can follow the instructions in :ref:`Cloud account setup <cloud-account-setup>` inside the container to setup your cloud accounts.
+If your cloud CLIs are already setup, your credentials (AWS and GCP) will be mounted to the container and you can proceed to :ref:`Quickstart <quickstart>`.

-If you exit from the shell in the container, the container will keep running in the background.
-You can start a new shell with :code:`docker exec -it sky /bin/bash`.
+Otherwise, you can follow the instructions in :ref:`Cloud account setup
+<cloud-account-setup>` inside the container to set up your cloud accounts.

-Once you are done with experimenting with sky, remember to delete any clusters and storage resources you may have created using the following commands:
+Once you are done with experimenting with SkyPilot, remember to delete any clusters and storage resources you may have created using the following
+commands:

 .. code-block:: console

-  # Run inside the container
+  $ # Run inside the container:

   $ sky down -a -y
   $ sky storage delete -a -y